Menstrual underwear odor: Louloucup tips

 Other causes of bad odors

-Other factors can affect odor:
+Other factors can influence the odor:

 • Diet: certain foods can change the smell of menstrual blood.